 - York, Hilton Hotel

-“We welcome the news that more Nightingale courts are opening and plans to boost existing capacity in Manchester to deal with cases involving multiple defendants,” said Law Society of England and Wales president David Greene.
+“We welcome the news that more Nightingale courts are opening and plans to boost existing capacity in Manchester to deal with cases involving multiple defendants,” said former Law Society of England and Wales president David Greene.

 “An increase in capacity is essential to meet the growing Crown Court backlog but swift further investment on a much greater scale is required to make inroads into the growing problem.